Quinton, Birmingham: Geography

 The area is almost entirely residential, though there are typical small local service businesses.
 An office park, accessed from the Quinton Expressway, has been built on part of Quinton Meadows.

 The original Quinton village in the area around Christ Church on Hagley Road West is of largely Victorian terraced houses.
 On the corner of Ridgacre Road West and High Street stands the Nailer's Cottage, apparently 18th century, but whose lower walls may date back to the 16th century.
 It is the oldest dwelling in Quinton.
 The village spread south in the 1970s with the Chichester Drive housing development.

 Much of the Ridgacre estate consists of medium-sized, private semi-detached houses from the 1930s and 1940s.
 Many of the roads are tree-lined.
 Construction of the estate was halted during World War II.
-In the 1950s, council houses typical of the period were built in the remaining spaces.
+In the 1950s, council houses typical of the period were built.
 Further council housing was built south of Quinton Road West along Simmons Drive in the 1970s, encroaching into the Woodgate Valley.
 Most of the housing is two storey terraces but there are some three storey townhouses all of which originally had integral garages.
 At the head of each of the V-shaped cul-de-sacs that project into Woodgate Valley is a four-storey block of flats.